 Testosterone plays a role in sex drive, but it's not a cure-all, and it won't override other concerns.
 Studies have proven that testosterone replacement does not improve a man's erections when compared to a placebo.

-Truth: Normal testosterone level is measured as a range between 300 and 1,200 nanograms per deciliter, not a high-low scale.
-Men at the low end do not have Low T. Further, a man's testosterone level changes throughout the day and gradually, consistently declines each year beginning around age 35.
+Truth: Normal testosterone levels are measured as a range between 300 and 1,200 nanograms per deciliter (ng/dL), not a high-low scale.
+Men at the low end do not have Low-T. Further, a man's testosterone level changes throughout the day and gradually, consistently declines each year beginning around age 35.

-Few men have levels below 300 mg/dL, and those who do should repeat the test before embarking on treatment.
-If level continues to show abnormally low after a second test, further evaluation is needed to find the cause.
+Few men have levels below 300 ng/dL, and those who do should repeat the test before embarking on treatment.
+If levels continue to show abnormally low after a second test, further evaluation is needed to find the cause.

 Truth: The body generally makes what the body needs, and if it's not producing enough testosterone it's often an indication of a medical condition such as diabetes, thyroid problems, or liver or pituitary deficiencies.